 This cookware is a great set to pick up if you're starting from scratch and trying to put together a camping kitchen.
 It has everything you could need, and even comes with a wash basin!
 You can easily feed a lot of people with this cookware, and not feel like you've brought too much when you're only cooking for two.

 While this is the largest, and heaviest, set of cookware tested, it is also a great value, as you acquire quite a few pieces for $100.
-However, it loses a little bit of value in overall performance when compared to our Best Buy winner, the Winterial Camping Cookware, and Pot Set.
+However, it loses a little bit of value when compared to our Best Buy winner, the Winterial Camping Cookware, and Pot Set.

-We grant our highest awards based on how we understand most to use their equipment, most of the time.
-Since most camping is done near the car, and everyone loves good food, our Editors' Choice is this gourmand's choice.
-With the GSI cookware, you will be able to prepare meals that simulate what you can do at home.
+With this GSI cookware, you will be able to prepare meals that simulate what you can do at home.
 If your rhythm includes some backpacking, just leave some of the parts at home from time to time.
 If you do a lot of ultralight backpacking, look elsewhere to serve this niche.